Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

 │                                                                         │
 │  12 perfect fifths: (3/2)^12 ≈ 129.746                                 │
 │  7 perfect octaves: 2^7 = 128                                          │
-│  The difference: ~23 cents — the circle of fifths doesn't close.      │
-│                                                                         │
-│  EQUAL TEMPERAMENT SOLUTION:                                            │
-│  Spread the error across ALL intervals.                                │
+│  The difference is about 23 cents; the circle of fifths does not close.│ │                                                                         │ │  EQUAL TEMPERAMENT SOLUTION:                                            │ │  Spread the error across ALL intervals.                                │